"Technical Routines for Busy Teachers" by Marvin Blickenstaff

 by Phyllis Lehrer

-Pedagogy classes have traditionally included tools for musical communication: technique, reading,methods and materials, private and group teaching, observations, and a host of important and practical topics.
-With the arrival of Youtube, computer assisted learning, opportunities for reaching wider audiences such as retirees, those in shelters, even prisoners, there is much that is new to explore.
-Panelists who are currently engaged in teaching pedagogy will present their ideas and attendees will be encouraged to join the conversation.
+Pedagogy classes traditionally have included tools for teaching musicianship skills and musical communication: technique, reading, methods and materials, private and group teaching and a host of important and practical topics.
+With the arrival of YouTube, computer assisted learning, and the opportunities for reaching wider audiences, what music values do we preserve, what new directions do we explore?

 Phyllis Alpert Lehrer, NCTM, is professor of piano and directs the graduate piano pedagogy program at Westminster Choir College of Rider University.
 She is an MTNA Foundation Fellow and is known internationally as a performer, clinician and editor.